Transformers: Dark of the Moon: Sequels

-Despite previous discussions regarding Bay's departure of the Transformers film series, he returned to direct a sequel, and development of the follow-up began afterward.
+Despite previous discussions regarding Bay's departure from the Transformers film series, he returned to direct a sequel, and development of the follow-up began afterward.
 Di Bonaventura described the project as an "evolution", with another set of cast members and a different story.
 Transformers: Age of Extinction (2014) received a less enthusiastic response and achieved similar financial success as Dark of the Moon, becoming the highest-grossing film of 2014.
 It was followed by Transformers: The Last Knight (2017), which became a box-office bomb and lost the studio an estimated $100 million.
 The series narrative was expanded in two films that preceded the first five: Bumblebee (2018) shows the title character arriving on Earth; and Transformers: Rise of the Beasts (2023) focuses on the conflict between the Autobots and the Maximals, and the Terrorcons.